Designing Sound

 Rick

-6. David Farmer
+6. David Farmer says

 You’re correct about performance moves.
 Tempo map is global across every track, and that’s of little use to me personally.